voyager-admin/voyager/docs/bread/introduction.md

 # BREAD Builder

-...
+The BREAD builder is the heart of Voyager.
+This page will walk you through

 ## Model

 When adding a BREAD, you have to provide a fully qualified model name.
 After that, you'll have to click `Reload properties`.
-This will then load all fields from your model, accessors and relationships.
+This will then load all fields from your model, accessors, scopes and relationships.

 ![](../.gitbook/assets/bread-builder/model-warning.png)